dscatuw/GitStarted/README.md

 GitStarted is an introduction to Git version management workshop hosted and initiated by [Developer Student Clubs at UW](https://dsc.community.dev/university-of-washington/)

-## This repository is used:
+## Used to

-- to practice along with workshop tutorials
+- practice along with workshop tutorials
-- to provide a clear view of available resoureces related to the workshop
+- provide a clear view of available resoureces related to the workshop
-- to help you practice and improve with Git
+- help you practice and improve with Git

 ## Contributors